 What surprised both clients was that their projects were started and completed according to the agreed-upon schedule, and in fact, the kitchen project finished two weeks ahead of time.
 BOWA’s design and production teams stayed on top of selections and material availability to minimize delays, even preordering appliances and storing them on-site until needed.
 Additionally, our clients appreciated BOWA’s flexible production schedule, designed to allow the on-site project managers to rearrange construction phases to accommodate changing conditions and keep the project moving forward.

 What didn’t change was BOWA’s schedule of weekly on-site meetings.
-For these clients, we continued to hold them in person and outdoors as appropriate, and always with stringent safety protocols in place, including social distancing and masks.
+For these clients, we continued to hold them in person with essential personnel and outdoors when possible, and always with stringent safety protocols in place, including social distancing and masks.
 Other clients, however, opted for virtual meetings and photo sharing to stay on top of their projects’ progress.
 Either way, our culture of communication, even over-communication, ensures that all parties are on the same page and available to address and resolve issues efficiently.

 The take-away from both was that their renovations went remarkably smoothly and, in the words of one, that “it was the BOWA people that made the experience different.”
 It’s been well over a year since the pandemic upended our lives, but thanks to their trust in BOWA and our processes, these two clients – and many more – are now able to take advantage of their beautifully renovated spaces to create even more memories with loved ones.